anza-xyz/agave/docs/README.md

 ## CI Build Flow

-The docs are built and published in Github Actions with the `docs.yml` workflow.
-On each PR, the docs are built, but not published.
+The docs are built and published in GitHub Actions with the `docs.yml` workflow.
+On each PR, the docs are built but not published.

 In each post-commit build, docs are built and published using `vercel` to their respective domain depending on the build branch.

-- Master branch docs are published to `edge.docs.solanalabs.com`
+- Master branch docs are published to `edge.docs.anza.xyz`
-- Beta branch docs are published to `beta.docs.solanalabs.com`
+- Beta branch docs are published to `beta.docs.anza.xyz`
-- Latest release tag docs are published to `docs.solanalabs.com`
+- Latest release tag docs are published to `docs.anza.xyz`

 ## Common Issues